ryanhuangg/Presentation-Chaptering/README.md

 python-pptx, pywin32, opencv-python, pytesseract, pil, tesseract, tesseract-ocr, natsort

 # How to run:
-Run the following command from powershell or command line:
+Place the powerpoint file and the video recording file in the same folder as the python script.
+Then, run the following command from powershell or command line:

 python comp.py -video [video-filename] -ppt [ppt-filename]